Skaruts/gd_dr_template_project/README.md

 ###### Note: As this is a WIP, it includes some TrenchBroom and NetRadiantCustom related maps and configurations that I've been using to compare results.
 They can be ignored or deleted.

-The game type config included inside `_darkradiant_game_config`, adds support for `png` textures.
+The game type config included inside `_darkradiant_game_config` adds support for `png` textures.
 You need to put it in your DarkRadiant folder, along with the other game configs.
 Unlike other map editors, this is the only thing that goes into the editor's folder.
 All editor assets used by your projects goes in their respective folders along with the game assets.

-In the case of Godot projects, the project path should be the path to where all the assets are (textures, models, etc).
+In the case of Godot projects, the game path in DR should be the absolute path to where all the assets are (textures, models, etc).
 In the case of this project, it's the `assets` folder.

 I added some experimental support for `func_statics`.
 It's very rough, but it's a start.
 The `model` paths in DR will always point to the editor-models, so the import code must replace them with the actual game-models or scenes.
 For now you need to specify the existing models and the path conversions in `func_static.gd`.